open/close all folders

 - Happily Married: To George.
 Disappointed with him in the original 1985, but clearly their relationship is in better shape after Marty 'fixes' things.

 - I Was Quite a Looker: Very much.
-Marty is shocked by Lorraine's real attractiveness when he meets her in 1955.
-She does retain much of her good looks once the timeline is altered.Lorraine: My name's Lorraine, Lorraine Baines.Marty: Yeah... but you're ho... you're so h... you're so... thin!
+She's somewhat plain and a bit drunk and prudish at the start of the first film, so Marty is shocked by Lorraine's real attractiveness when he meets her in 1955.
+She ages much more gracefully in the "improved" 1985 that Marty returns to in the first film.Lorraine: My name's Lorraine, Lorraine Baines.Marty: Yeah... but you're ho... you're so h... you're so... thin!

 - Lady Drunk: In the original 1985.
 Even more so in 1985-A. And in the Citizen Brown timeline in the game.

 - Ms. Fanservice: At least in 1955 during her rebellious days as wild girl.

 - No Celebrities Were Harmed: The 1985-A Lorraine was modeled after various female televangelists from The '80s, particularly Tammy Faye Meissner (aka Bakker).

 - No Doubt the Years Have Changed Me: The difference between the Lorraine of 1973-A and 1985-A is downright jarring.

 - Parental Incest: Has a crush on Marty in the first film - much to his horror.
 Becomes a major problem.

 - Playing Gertrude: Lea Thompson is just nine days older than Michael J. Fox, and still portrays his fully-grown mother in the 1985 timelines.
 Though it does make perfect sense, as for most of the first film (intended as a one-shot story at the time) she's the same age as Marty.
 Stranger is that she's actually three years younger than Wendy Jo Sperber, who plays her teenage daughter in the film series, and four years younger than Marc McClure, who plays her older son.